 "'On being questioned where Harry Potter has been since leaving our shores, the saviour of the wizarding world smiles.
-I left Britain behind because of the marriage law, it had gotten to the point where I was facing more and more danger within Hogwarts due to the actions of Headmaster Dumbledore and the obsession that Tom Riddle had with killing me.
-The marriage law was one more example of how the Ministry were not protecting the interests of all the people.
-Hermione was being forced into something that was a grave breach of her rights as a person and a witch, and an overstep of the Ministry's authority.
-The law should not have passed…' blah blah blah and it gets better!"
-Ron declared pausing for breath. "'Hermione's parents have been a source of great strength for me, they have treated me as their own son and provided a much safer environment in which to study what it is to be magical.
-They might be muggles, but it does not reduce their understanding of what being magical means to either Hermione or myself.
-It was through their care that I came to understand that Headmaster Dumbledore had taken liberties and acted outside the law pertaining to my placement with my relatives.
-It was not the wish of my parents for me to be raised by my aunt and uncle but by my godfather.
-By removing me from Sirius' care, I believe that Headmaster Dumbledore directly contributed to the false imprisonment of Sirius Black for crimes he did not commit and allowed a great miscarriage of justice to occur by never ensuring that Sirius received a fair trial which was under his purview as Chief Warlock.'
+I left Britain behind because of the marriage law.
+It had gotten to the point where I was facing more and more danger within Hogwarts due to the actions of Headmaster Dumbledore, and the obsession that Tom Riddle had with killing me.
+The marriage law was one more example of how the Ministry was not protecting the interests of all the people.
+The Ministry forced Hermione into something that was a grave breach of her rights as a person and a witch, and an overstep of the Ministry's authority.
+The law should not have passed…' blah blah blah, and it gets better!"
+Ron declared pausing for breath. "'Hermione's parents have been a source of great strength for me, they have treated me as their son and provided a much safer environment in which to study what it is to be magical.
+They might be Muggles, but it does not reduce their understanding of what being magical means to either Hermione or myself.
+It was through their care that I came to understand that Headmaster Dumbledore had taken liberties and acted outside the law, pertaining to my placement with my relatives.
+It was not the wish of my parents for me to be raised by my Aunt and Uncle but by my Godfather.
+By removing me from Sirius' care, I believe that Headmaster Dumbledore directly contributed to the false imprisonment of Sirius Black for crimes he did not commit.
+Headmaster Dumbledore's decision and subsequent inaction allowed a great miscarriage of justice to occur, by never ensuring that Sirius received a fair trial.
+Which was under his purview as Chief Warlock.'
 He's blaming Dumbledore!
 Harry didn't say that he didn't!"

 "He did Ron," Neville said not looking up from his notes.